fireship-io/fireship.io/hugo/content/courses/angular/_index.md

 # The Angular 8 PWA Course

 - Architecture Overview
-- VS Code & Tooling
+- VS Code & Tooling & CLI
 - What is TypeScript
 - What is RxJS (Observable)
 - Starting a new project CLI